 What Does This Innovation Center Offer to Students?

-The center offers students:
+The center offers students the following:

 - A network of over 25 computer-controlled machines available for student use 24 hours a day, seven days a week.